 Where are Adrenal Glands Located?Adrenal glands are orange-colored glands located on the top of both kidneys.
-Adrenal glands are about the size of a small lemon and are triangular shaped, sitting on top of the kidney like a hat.
-Everyone has two adrenal glands that make several important hormones that are required for healthy life.
+Adrenal glands are about the size of a fortune cookie and are triangular shaped, sitting on top of the kidneys like hats.
+Everyone has two adrenal glands that make several important hormones required for healthy life.
 Although some adrenal conditions are treated with hormones, most adrenal diseases are treated with surgery to remove the adrenal gland or the adrenal tumor that is causing a very specific hormone problem.
-Adrenal.com has hundreds of pages of information about the adrenal gland organized in easy to navigate groups.
+Adrenal.com has hundreds of pages of information about the adrenal gland organized in easy-to-navigate groups.

-The Right Adrenal Gland.
-The adrenal gland on the right side is located on top of the right kidney and is very close to the inferior vena cava (IVC).
-This vein (IVC) is the biggest vein that brings back blood back to the heart from the entire body.
-The right adrenal gland is also very close to the liver and the right kidney.
-All these structures are incredibly important and it is absolutely crucial that the adrenal surgeon is experienced in dealing with these very important structures.
-If the surgeon is off by just millimeters the operation can very rapidly end up with tremendously bad outcomes.
+The Right Adrenal Gland: The adrenal gland on the right side is located on top of the right kidney and is very close to the inferior vena cava (IVC).
+The IVC is the biggest vein that brings blood back to the heart from the entire body.
+The right adrenal gland is also very close to the liver.
+The kidney, IVC and liver are incredibly important structures and it is absolutely crucial that the adrenal surgeon is experienced in dealing with them.
+If the surgeon is off by just millimeters, the operation can very rapidly end with a tremendously bad outcome.

-The Left Adrenal Gland.
-The left adrenal gland is located on top of the left kidney.
-It is very close to the splenic artery which is the major artery that goes to the spleen, the spleen as well as the tail of the pancreas.
-The pancreas is a very sensitive organ that when irritated or inflamed can cause significant sickness and death.
-Thus, again it is exceedingly important that surgery in this area is performed very gently by exceedingly experienced surgeons.
-If the surgeon is off by just millimeters the operation can very rapidly end up with tremendously bad outcomes
+The Left Adrenal Gland: The left adrenal gland is located on top of the left kidney.
+It is very close to the splenic artery, which is the major artery that goes to the spleen, and the tail of the pancreas.
+The pancreas is a very sensitive organ that, when irritated or inflamed, can cause significant sickness and even death.
+Thus, once again it is exceedingly important that surgery in this area is performed very gently by incredibly experienced surgeons.
+If the surgeon is off by mere millimeters the operation may end poorly.

-FIGURE 1: A normal adrenal gland demonstrating the adrenal medulla (inner layer), and the adrenal cortex (outer layer).
-The adrenal glands are shaped like a flattened triangle.
+FIGURE: A normal adrenal gland demonstrating the adrenal medulla (inner layer), and the adrenal cortex (outer layer).
+The adrenal glands are shaped like a triangular fortune cookie.
 And they really are orange in color!

-Difference Between Adrenal Medulla and Adrenal Cortex.The adrenal medulla and cortex have completely different functions and produce completely different hormones.
-In fact, when babies are only a few weeks old the adrenal glands become formed from two different cell types and two different areas of embryonic formation.
-Inside the Adrenal Gland: The Medula and Cortex.
+Differences Between the Adrenal Medulla and Cortex.The adrenal medulla and cortex have completely different functions and produce very different hormones.
+In fact, when fetuses are only a few weeks old, the adrenal glands form from two different cell types and two different embryonic areas.
+Inside the Adrenal Gland: The Medulla and Cortex.
 The adrenal glands are paired (you have two of them) flat glands with a triangular shape, each weighing about 5 grams (about half of a lime).
-When we cut the adrenal gland in half, we can see with our eyes two distinct regions which are different shades of orange.
+When we cut the adrenal gland in half, we can see with our eyes two distinct regions that are different shades of orange.
 These two major sections of the adrenal are called the adrenal medulla (inner layer), and the adrenal cortex (outer layer).

-The Adrenal Medulla.
-The adrenal medulla comes from the neural crest (i.e. embryological basis similar to your central and peripheral nervous systems).
-It contains homogeneous sheets of cells organized into nests.
-Cells have large varied nuclei and abundant cyto¬plasm packed with numerous secretory granules con-taining catecholamines (fight or flight hormones) and other substances specific to chromaffin cells.
+The Adrenal Medulla: The adrenal medulla comes from the neural crest (i.e. embryological basis similar to your central and peripheral nervous systems).
+It contains homogenous sheets of cells organized into nests.
+Cells have large varied nuclei and abundant cytoplasm packed with numerous secretory granules containing catecholamines (fight-or-flight hormones) and other substances specific to chromaffin cells.

 - The most superficial layer is the zona glomerulosa, responsible for aldosterone production.

-- The middle zone is the zona fasciculata containing radial columns of lipid-laden (fat-filled) cells that primarily produces cortisol.
+- The middle zone is the zona fasciculata, containing radial columns of lipid-laden (fat-filled) cells that primarily produce cortisol.

-- The inner layer, zona reticularis, store cholesterol for steroidogenesis (the making of steroids) and the secretion of sex hormones such as estrogen, and testosterone (in small amounts).
+- The inner layer, zona reticularis, stores cholesterol for steroidogenesis (the making of steroids) and the secretion of small amounts of sex hormones such as estrogen and testosterone.